YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

 <br/>
    <i>The blue point is the middle point and the red one is the destination, and squares are entities</i>

-   <p>Also this works really well when the group of unit is small and start of the movement they are near echa other but it's a really simple implemantation<p>
+   <p>Also this works really well when the group of unit is small and at the start of the movement they are near echa other, also it's a really simple implemantation<p>

    <h1>Collition system</h1>
    For preventing entities to collide to each other, we are going to not let them collide in the first place.
-   To do this before they stat moving we are going to consider all units, their state and their move. enum Unit_State
+   To do this before they stat moving we are going to consider all units, their state and their move.
+We are going to identify witch coind of collition the unity is going to have so we can prevent it.
-{
-	idle,
-	waiting, //Wait to another unit to move getPath, // Create entities path
-	ReachedGoal,
-	IncrementWaypoint, // Move
-	max_state
-};
+1. Two agents reach the same cell (SameCell).
+2. Two agents reach the cell of each other (TowardsCell): occurs if the agents are walking towards each other (in opposite directions).
+3. An agent reaches the cell of another agent (ItsCell).

 <h2>Reference information</h2>
 <ul style="list-style-type:disc;">